zecho/AliceBundle/README.md

 Then simply load your fixtures with the doctrine command `php app/console hautelook_alice:fixtures:load` (or `php app/console h:f:l`).

-If you want to load the fixtures of a bundle only, do `php app/console h:f:l -b MyFirstBundle, MySecondBundle`.
+If you want to load the fixtures of a bundle only, do `php app/console h:f:l -b MyFirstBundle -b MySecondBundle`.

 [See more](#documentation).<br />
 Next chapter: [Advanced usage](Resources/doc/advanced-usage.md)